mvysny/vaadin-on-kotlin/docs/databases-v10.md

   takes an existing DataProvider and creates a new one, which delegates all data-fetching calls to the old one but always ANDs given filter with any filters set by the `setFilter()`.

-### Showing an arbitrary output of any SQL SELECT command
+### Showing an Arbitrary Output of Any SQL SELECT Command

 Say that we have a join which joins Persons with their departments.
 Something like the following: